AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 2. Send out weekly POC PMT feedback surveys NLT Wednesday.
 3. Delivering all Missed PMT memos to CSQ/CC NLT Friday.
 4. Deliver an Entry Control Point lesson on LLAB #8.
+5. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ### Inspector General (345 CSQ/IG) – C/Lt Col Jacob Villeneuve
 **Function:** Serves as the point of contact for safety, mal-training, and honor code concerns outside of the chain of command and promotes cadet readiness.